jschneider23/FullStackDemo/README.md

 Adding the two groups of buttons with unique ids into the **home.html** template directly was a much easier solution.
 These buttons exist in the modal that only appears after submitting a direct symbol lookup into the form on the page, so they don't take up any space on the page when navigating to it through a standard GET request.
 When the form is submited, the function that adds the script to immediately load the modal **will also have the necessary JavaScript to add the onClick events** to the buttons with corresponding ids.
 Since the buttons already exist in the DOM, there are no null buttons, and the events are added successfully.
 Each button can now appropriately tell the server to create and load a chart's html to the modal for the user to see.

 ### What did I learn and/or gain from this experience?
 While I have had a decent amount of experience in full-stack development through my time at the University of Maryland, and more recently and importantly, my internship at **Eagle Technologies** where I was the **lead full-stack developer on the then new SAMHSA Play 2 Documentation Site Application**, this project furthered my knowledge about developing full-stack applications.
 I gained a much better perspective on how long certain things take as a single developer working with new frameworks and APIs, with one big determination being that things almost always tend to take longer than expected, especially if they are to be done well.
 Since this was a personal side project, I didn't exactly have any hard deadlines or specific timeline expectations, so **I was able to experience how long something would take compared to *how long I thought it would*.**  Going forward, certain things that might've taken me much longer than expected will **take far less time the next time I encounter them**, even if the technologies are different, since the concepts behind them are mostly the same.

+In addition, many times throughout development **I would deem something as complete and move on** to the next step, stage, function, module, etc. only to **later discover an issue, flaw, or bug and have to backtrack and fix not only the issue itself but several other files and features that were operating off a faulty feature.**  While I try to make sure I only move on when I've implemented something completely correctly, there will always be issues that pop up when you least expect them, and it is important not to let these things you from your goals.
+When these issues did pop up, I was able to practice **productively channeling my frustration into fixing the issues** and **learning from the mistakes I made for the sake of future projects**.

 As stated earlier, this is the first time I've used the **Flask Web Framework** specifically, and also the first time I've deployed an app to a **web host accessible from anywhere**, unlike in-house test deployment environments or using a "localhost server" (such as XAMPP in college).
 It was an amazing feeling to see my project come together piece by piece and then eventually become a website I could open on my mom's computer.
 Those final couple steps were really only a theoretical process to me before or something handled by other employees.